A New Physical Model of Pairing Mechanism in Superconductors: Could the Electron itself be treated as a Composite Particle to Achieve Room Temperature Superconductor?: Conclusions and Suggestions

 Concentrating the research and experimental efforts for investigating the probably more complicated structures of the electrons, we may could explore the dual character of their cores.
 Probably we could find also that the change with the electrons should be accompanied by a corresponding change with some particles in the nuclei (probably the neutrons) of the atoms.
 This on the other hand could certainly be helpful to explain why superconductivity occurs with different elements, alloys and compounds at different transition temperatures.
 Why isotopic substitution, ``carrier'' concentration, tension, pressure and many other factors shift the transition temperature up or down.
 Why a good conductor is difficult to make a superconductor if not at al.

 World wide extensive experimental work may be directed on search of methods how to conserve the superpairs artificially to maintain their structure at much higher temperatures above $T_c$.
 Another essential experimental direction is to find methods how to favour the electron pairing (without conventional cooling) by changing the function of some neutrons to interact with some protons forming the above mentioned internal pairs.
-This would help us also to find the right way to prepare an alloy from more stable and reliable probably semi-metal materials to exhibit superconductivity, hopefully, at room temperature.
+This would help us also to find the right way to prepare an alloy from more stable and reliable probably semi-metal materials to exhibit superconductivity, hopefully, at room temperature and ambient presure.
+A preliminary suggestion is a combination of Magnesium-Niobium-Strontium.

-Although the new proposed physical picture of the origin and structure of the pairing is strange at first, it would, however, eliminate the problem of the strong Coulomb repulsion forces at high temperature as the proposed pair structure turns the forces naturally to attractive forces tightening the coupling between all the pairs to behave colectively.
+Although the new proposed physical picture of the origin and structure of the pairing is strange at first, it would, however, eliminate the problem of the strong Coulomb repulsion forces at high temperature as the proposed pair structure turns the forces naturally to attractive forces tightening the coupling between all the pairs to behave collectively.

 It should be emphasized, however, that this assumption of the electron structure would not turn down any established fundamental law in physics.
 The old atomic models of protons and neutrons dominated for long years without knowing about their composites, the quarks.
 The puzzling superconducting phenomena encourage such asumption as a possibility which needs to be tested and justified sufficiently with unambigious evidences.
 It is far from complete and thus it is called from the begining as just an initial idea.
-Unlike matematical models in physics, here the difference is that a physical picture is developed upon a physical assumption to explain well known effects.
+Unlike mathematical models in physics, here the difference is that a physical model is developed upon a physical assumption to explain well known effects.